George Newhouse: Federal politics

 Newhouse was endorsed in May 2007 as the Labor candidate for the federal electorate of Wentworth, held by the Liberal member, Malcolm Turnbull; at the time the Minister for Environment in the Howard Government.
 In order to contest the election, Newhouse resigned as Mayor of Waverley.
 Although Wentworth had never been won by Labor, there was speculation that after a redistribution it might be winnable.
 Newhouse backed Labor's support of the construction of the Bell Bay Pulp Mill in the Tamar Valley, Tasmania.
 Newhouse's decision led to criticism from the Australian Greens and other environmentalists.
 Two candidates, former Sydney Deputy Mayor Dixie Coulton and Danielle Ecuyer, nominated against Newhouse as anti-pulp mill candidates.

 A few days before the election, Turnbull made claims that Newhouse's nomination as a candidate was invalid because Newhouse did not resign from his positions on the Consumer, Trader and Tenancy Tribunal and the Workers Compensation Commission before nominating.
 Newhouse and the Labor Party denied that he had not resigned before nominating and dismissed the allegations by pointing to section 1 (e) of Schedule 2 of the Consumer Trader and Tenancy Tribunal Act which automatically vacated his office as a member of the Tribunal when Newhouse nominated for election as a member of a House of Parliament of the Commonwealth.
 In the days before the election the Liberal Party increased its attacks on Newhouse by revealing that a Newhouse campaign worker, former National Union of Students President Rose Jackson, had allegedly espoused "anti-Zionist views" in an email during her tenure with the NUS.
 Jackson said she had "not understood the proper definition of Zionism" at the time she wrote the email and that she supported the right of Israel to exist as a Jewish homeland.

 On polling day Newhouse was assaulted by a prominent journalist Caroline Overington at their local polling booth.
-The editor-in-chief of The Australian, Chris Mitchell, mediated the dispute between the two. and The Australian published an apology to Newhouse on 4 December 2007.
+The editor-in-chief of The Australian, Chris Mitchell, mediated the dispute between the two and The Australian published an apology to Newhouse on 4 December 2007.

-Newhouse increased Labor's primary vote at the 2007 election, taking Labor to within 3.85% of victory.
+Newhouse increased Labor's primary vote at the 2007 election, taking Labor to within 3.85% of victory but was unsuccessful.